 When using wicks on Renko charts, it is important to remember that they represent the high and low points for a given period, not the entire day.
 As a result, they should not be used as a sole indicator when making trading decisions.

 The box size is the most important parameter when using Renko charts.
-This is because the box size will determine the detail displayed on the chart.
-As a result, finding a box size that works well for your trading style and market conditions is important.
+It will determine the detail displayed on the chart, so it is important to find a box size that works well for your trading style and market conditions.

 There are a few things that you can do to help you select the right box size:

 1) Use a box size based on the market’s average true range.
-This will help to ensure that the bricks are plotted in a reasonable range and that they are not too large or small.
+This will help ensure that the bricks are plotted within a reasonable range and are not too large or small.

 2) Use a box size based on the chart’s time frame.
 For example, you may want to use a smaller box size when trading shorter time frames and a larger box size when trading longer time frames

-3) Use a box size that is based on your trading style.
+3) Choose a box size based on your trading style.
 For example, an aggressive trader may want to use a smaller box size to get more trade signals.
-If you are a more conservative trader, you may want to use a larger box size to wait for better trade setups.
+A more conservative trader may want to use a larger box size to wait for better trade setups.

 Can you use traditional stock chart patterns on Renko charts?

 Yes, you can use traditional stock chart patterns on Renko charts.
-However, it is important to note that the support and resistance levels will differ from those on traditional charts.
+However, the support and resistance levels will differ from those on traditional charts.

 In the chart below, I demonstrate how TradingView’s automated stock chart pattern recognition highlights the major stock chart patterns on the S&P 500 from 2012 to 2022.